Niamh explains what first drew her to Lancaster

 Most of the time, starting university is portrayed as extremely exciting.
 For some, the first year can be the best year of people's lives.
 However, I think many individuals are not always prepared for living away from family, navigating a new lifestyle, and being more independent.
 Additionally, manoeuvring university studies with your personal life can be tough.

 I can speak for myself when I say I don't do too well with change, so this significant lifestyle shift took time to adjust to.
-Due to personal reasons, my first term was extremely tough, and I ended up using Lancaster University's counselling and mental health service.
+Due to personal reasons, my first term was extremely tough, and I ended up using Lancaster University's Student Mental Health Service.
 I’m immensely grateful for this help, as it allowed me to continue my Lancaster university journey.
 I would urge anyone who is struggling to reach out and make use of these services, even if it's just for someone to talk to.

 It wasn't until the second term that I began to find my footing.
 Being a fair distance from home, I found not being able to nip home quickly quite tricky.